Infragistics/mocha-trx-reporter/README.md

 - **warnExcludedPending** (boolean)
   When combined with *excludePending*, writes a warning to stderr with the number of tests that have been excluded because they had the state `Pending`, if the number is more than 0.
+- **secondary** (string)
+  Name of the built-in or node module reporter, to be executed when *output* has been specified.
+It acts as a secondary reporter in addition to the TRX reporter.
+Without a secondary reporter and an *output* file specified, the output to stdout would be empty.
+- **secondary_{secondary-reporter-option}** (string/boolean)
+  Any option starting with "secondary_" will be passed down to the secondary reporter without the prefix.

 ## Development